Grace Poe: Personal life

 Poe worked as a preschool teacher at a local Montessori education-style school in 1995.
 In 1998, she left her job as a teacher to work as a procurement liaison officer at the United States Geological Survey.
 In 2005, she was made vice president and treasurer of her father's film production company, FPJ Productions, and was put in charge of maintaining the company's archive of over 200 films.

-Poe is an avid reader: she has read all the books of David Baldacci, who she describes as her favorite author, but she has also read books from a wide variety of genres and authors.
+Poe is an avid reader: she has read all the books of David Baldacci, whom she describes as her favorite author, but she has also read books from a wide variety of genres and authors.
 She is also a film aficionado, watching all kinds of movies but with a particular affinity for action films, conspiracy movies, movies starring her father, and movies with happy endings.
 Poe is a tennis player and also has a black belt in taekwondo, having competed in tournaments while in high school.

 Citizenship

-Poe is a natural-born Filipino.
+In March 2016, the Supreme Court affirmed that Poe is a natural-born Filipino.
 On October 18, 2001, Poe acquired U.S. citizenship by naturalization.
 She reacquired her Philippine citizenship and in October 2010, she renounced her American citizenship, as per Republic Act 9225.
 Poe's name appeared in the 2012 2Q Quarterly Publication of Individuals Who Have Chosen to Expatriate.